-- Delinquent loans, in accordance with the Rule on credit risk management and 8.1. administration inherent in the loan portfolio and off-balance sheet operations, whose purpose is the acquisition of cars for personal use originally granted for a term greater than five (5) years. - 8.2.
+- 8.1.
+Delinquent loans, in accordance with the Rule on credit risk management and administration inherent in the loan portfolio and off-balance sheet operations, whose purpose is the acquisition of cars for personal use originally granted for a term greater than five (5) years. - 8.2.
 Delinquent loans for the debtor's personal consumption with an original term greater than five (5) years. - 8.3.
 Instruments issued or secured by governments holding risk ratings below B-. - 8.4.
-Instruments issued by private companies, as long as these companies hold an international risk rating below BB-.
+Instruments issued by private companies, as long as these companies hold an international risk rating below BB-. - 8.5.
+Interests receivable for these assets.

-Derivative instruments lacking any proven rating will have a 200% weighting 9.1. applied to the market value.
+9.1.
+Derivative instruments lacking any proven rating will have a 200% weighting applied to the market value.
 Should any part be covered, it will be governed by the provisions on credit and counterparty risk coverage.